DrWuzi/website-themes/README.md

 These themes using catppuccin(https://catppuccin.com/)

-### I am not supporting or using this service in any way, I just uploaded a Theme for it!
+### I am not supporting any of this services in any way, I just uploaded a Theme for it!